Expertsystemen

 </bb:processing>

-The following instructions point out an element in the reply or request.
-With that element there are the following options:
+The following instructions point out an element in the reply or request via the xpath attribute.
+Such an element can have the following values:

-- iterate, when the model has datasets, you can force that this element must repeat itself.
-Normaly that is automatic, but if we need to repeat /person/name/ do we repeat /person or /person/name?
+• iterate: when the model has datasets, you can force that this element be repeated.
+Normally that happens automatic, but if we need to repeat /person/name/ do we repeat /person or /person/name?